IDVault-2023/capstone-g2-2023/README.md

 ### Proposed Solutions
 Building on existing structures, the Unique ID (UID) of voters which could be students' registration number in their respective schools, or Voter Identification Number (VIN) and accompanying data of citizens in places where there's already some structure around the voter identification will be used as the deriving data for their private keys which will generate multiple random public keys that'll be used to cast votes.
 On election day, based on the accompanying data which specifies the polling unit, ward, local government or district, and state of the voter, a token for each poll to be cast is sent to the wallet of the voter to be deposited into the corresponding wallet address for their candidate's political party and the total amount of tokens sent to a political party's wallet for a particular poll is the total number of votes they got.
 The tokens in this case will only be sent to the voter's wallet after the log into their wallet with their biometric the same way their biometric data will be used to accredit them at their polling unit before they cast their votes.

+<p>To initiate the voting process, the voter registers to vote with a governing body.
+Registering authorities require trustworthy methods for guaranteeing the person who shows up is allowed to be a participating voter.
+The governing authorities need to be able to support the voters' user requests, in online interactions, the election authority needs the support channels with methods to help registered users recover lost accounts, prevent account theft, and deal with identity theft attempts.
+Voters want a method of ensuring their vote went to their choice and not to some other option.
+A voter ID account would have long term implications for security, maintenance, and education.
+This would be a long term point of contact between the governing body and the voter, data privacy and security are imperative.
+One time use public-private key pairings may be part of the underlying technology, regardless the user experience needs to reflect the typical login process.</p>

+### Political Registrations Example
+1. Full Name (First and Last Name / Business Name DBA)
+2. Government ID (Unique Identifier)
+3. Address (Physical Address for political zoning)
+4. Voting Party (If registered)

+<p>Rules for voter registration vary across the globe, many have a minimum identification requirement.
+Any blockchain ID solution should meet these minimum requirements, while also allowing election authorities to design elections based on the rules of their districts.
+Voters must be able to easily use the system by experiencing little to no transition difficulties.
+The voter wants to keep their identity safe, to know that their vote is correctly cast, and to keep their identity anonymous.
+Additionally, users will need the ability to change their political parties, update their contact information, and voting qualifications, for instance if they move to a different voting district.</p>

 ### Benefits and Drawbacks
 The benefits here outweigh the drawbacks regardless of the legitimate viewpoint and will be looked at side-by-side.
 Making the electoral process blockchain based makes it possible for citizens to access and monitor election results in real-time on the blockchain explorer.
 The fact that election results can now be monitored in real-time, the possibility of hijacking and altering election results before they make it to election collation centres.
 As the younger generation increasingly gets less interested in nation politics, they tend to rather not go through the stress of leaving their houses and trekking to their polling unit to vote on election days, especially when the political climate seems like it's not going to change in their favour, the option of being able to vote from the comfort of their home is a welcome development.
 It gives them a way to participate in the electoral process within their comfort zone.